Join me and plunge into the literary world of the Long Nineteenth Century, c.1789 – 1914.

 What is The Long Nineteenth Century?
-The Marxist historian Eric Hosbawn popularised the notion of a Long Nineteenth Century, 1789 to 1914 – taking us from the French Revolution to the Great War.
+The historian Eric Hobsbawm popularised the notion of a Long Nineteenth Century, 1789 to 1914 – taking us from the French Revolution to the Great War.
 It is now a recognised category of literary history, though some prefer different dates.

 Why did you choose The Long Nineteenth Century?
-Two periods of political and military tumult that sandwich a period of radical change in multiple areas – inc. economics, transport, print technology, culture, aesthetics, politics, sexual freedom.
-I have selected this exciting period because of the wealth of wonderful literature it produced.
+1789 – 1914.
+Two periods of political and military tumult that sandwich a period of radical change in multiple areas – inc. economics, transport, print technology, society, culture, aesthetics, politics etc. I have selected this exciting period because of the wealth of wonderful literature it produced.

 “The good books that people write live after them; the bad are oft interred with their bones.”

 – To badly misquote Shakespeare.